Death of Kristie Fischer: Legacy

-Geraldo Rivera, according to Lorant, suggested and "all but accused" a family friend of the Fischers of being the perpetrator.
+Geraldo Rivera, according to Lorant, suggested and "all but accused" John Gallagher of being the perpetrator.
 Lorant stated that Geraldo's presentation "didn't hurt" Riner's case.

 Joyce Eggington wrote the book Circle of Fire: Murder and Betrayal in the "Swiss Nanny" Case.
 Eggington believed that Riner had perpetrated the crime.
 Eggington stated that she initially believed Riner was innocent, but that she later believed that nobody else could have set the fires.

 Don Davis wrote the book The Nanny Murder Trial.

 After the trial Riner found employment in Switzerland and began working in a doctor's office.
 Her lawyer stated that Riner did not wish to give interviews.

 The Fischer family sued EF Au Pair, seeking an equivalent of 60 million British pounds.